QualCoder-Org/qualcoder-org.github.io/docs/community.md

 For additional languages (community maintained), download the relevant .zip file and place it in the `.qualcoder/i18n` folder.
 Then, in the settings, select your language.

+In addition, support materials are available in several languages.

 <div class="grid cards" markdown>

 -   English (en)